|

 You should also add a link to the documentation

-for new_routine in mat2cpp/NEWS
+for new_routine in mat2cpp/NEWS.

 This file should contain a test of the feature